nuxt/content/starters/docs/content/fetching.md

 ### `sortBy(field, direction)`

-Sort results by field. `direction` defaults to ascending order.
+Sort results by field. `direction` defaults to `asc` (ascending order).
 Can be chained multiple times to sort on multiple fields.

 ```js
 await this.$content().sortBy('title').fetch()